openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 The purpose is defense against confusion with other JWTs, as described in Sections 4.5, 4.6 and 4.7 of {{RFC8417}}.
 While current Id Token {{OpenID.Core}}
-validators may not be using the "typ" header parameter, by requiring it for SSF SETs a distinct value is guaranteed for future validators.
+validators may not be using the "typ" header parameter, requiring it for SSF SETs guarantees a distinct value for future validators.

 ### The "exp" Claim {#exp-claim}
 The "exp" claim MUST NOT be used in SSF SETs.